callstack/linaria/docs/HOW_IT_WORKS.md

 ### Evaluators

-Linaria can use different strategies for evaluating the interpolated values.
+Linaria relies on WyW strategies for resolving interpolated values:

-Currently, we have two built-in strategies:
+- `hybrid` is the default in Linaria 8 / WyW 2.
+It resolves statically provable values without starting the evaluator, then falls back to evaluator execution for unresolved dynamic values.

-- `extractor` was the default strategy in `1.x` version.
-It takes an interpolated expression, finds all the referenced identifiers, gets all its declarations, repeats cycle for all identifiers in found declarations, and then constructs a new tree of statements from all found declarations.
-It's a pretty simple strategy, but it significantly changes an evaluated code and doesn't work for non-primitive js-constructions.
+- `execute` uses evaluator-only behavior and is the compatibility escape hatch for projects that depend on build-time side effects or exact import execution order.
-- `shaker` was introduced as an option in `1.4` and became the default in `2.0` version.
-In contrast to `extractor`, `shaker` tries to find all irrelevant code and cuts it out of the file.
-As a result, interpolated values can be defined without any restrictions.
+- `static` is a strict validation mode that rejects fallback to evaluator execution.

-If an interpolated value or one of its dependencies is imported from another module, that module will be also processed with an evaluator (the implementation of evaluator will be chosen by matching `rules` from [the Linaria config](./CONFIGURATION.md#options)).
+If an interpolated value or one of its dependencies is imported from another module, WyW processes that module according to the configured strategy.
+In `hybrid` mode, the imported value may be resolved statically; otherwise WyW falls back to the evaluator selected by matching `rules` from [the Linaria config](./CONFIGURATION.md#options).

 Sometimes it can be useful to implement your own strategy (it can be just a mocked version of some heavy or browser-only library).
 You can do it by implementing `Evaluator` function: